madoublet/respond/contributing.md

 ### Themes and Plugins

-We do love when developers build new themes and plugins for Respond.
+We love when developers build new themes and plugins for Respond.
 However, we do not want them in the main codebase.
-If you develop a new theme, put it on github and we will give you a shout out in the forums and via our twitter (@respondcms).
+If you develop a new theme or plugin, put it on Github and we will give you a shout out in the forums and via our twitter (@respondcms).